 The offices of speech-language pathology are located at the Trinity Health - St. Joseph's Campus on the 5th floor.
 The department is staffed by three full-time speech-language pathologists who are licensed by the North Dakota State Board of Examiners and who have obtained the American Speech-Language-Hearing Association Certificate of Clinical Competence or are in the process of fulfilling the national requirements.
-Office hours are M - F from 8:00 AM - 5:00 PM.
+Office hours are Monday - Friday from 8:00 AM - 5:00 PM.

 Services are also provided to many skilled nursing home facilities in outlying rural areas.
 For more information or to schedule an appointment, please call 701-857-5514.

 Speech-language pathologist will conduct an informal and limited evaluation of an individual with a suspected disorder to determine whether further assessment should be conducted.
 A physician's order is not needed and a patient would not be billed for this service.